 After the case is filed, the trustee will hold a meeting with the debtor’s creditors.
 The debtor attends the meeting and must answer questions about his or her finances and property.
 The trustee will then determine whether the case is being filed fraudulently.
 If it is, the trustee will report that to the court.
 At the meeting, the debtor will be informed of the consequences of filing for bankruptcy, like the effect on credit history, the other types of bankruptcy available, the effect of a bankruptcy discharge, and the effects of reaffirming a debt.
 In most cases, a discharge will be granted.

 Once a discharge occurs, it releases debtors from liability for most debts.
 However, there are many exceptions, and a debtor should be aware of those exceptions.
 Some common examples of debts not discharged are debts for alimony and child support, taxes, student loans, debts for willful injury by the debtor to another person, and debts for injuries caused by the debtor’s drunk driving.
 Secured creditors also may have the right to seize property after a discharge is granted.

 Are you feeling that your financial situation is hopeless and overwhelming?
 If so, bankruptcy or a bankruptcy alternative may be the right decision for you.
 However, you should consult a knowledgeable Virginia Beach bankruptcy attorney.
 Often, choosing to file a bankruptcy on your own can put you in a worse financial position than you started with.

-If you are ready to be debt free, contact Hampton Roads Legal Services at (757) 320-2010.
-We will schedule a no cost, no obligation appointment so we can show you how to become debt free.
+If you are ready to be debt-free, contact Hampton Roads Legal Services at (757) 276-6555.
+We will schedule a no-cost, no-obligation appointment so we can show you how to become debt-free.